-The United Emergency Medical Professionals of Arizona was founded as the Southwest Emergency Medical Personnel Association following an NLRB certification over twenty-five years ago.
-As an industrial local of the International Association of Fire Fighters, the Local I-60 currently represents over 800 non-fire EMS professionals throughout Arizona in Pima County, Pinal County, Graham County and Maricopa County.
+The United Emergency Medical Professionals of Arizona was founded as the Southwest Emergency Medical Personnel Association following an NLRB certification over twenty-eight years ago.
+As an industrial local of the International Association of Fire Fighters, the Local I-60 currently represents nearly 1,000 non-fire EMS professionals throughout Arizona in Pima County, Pinal County, Graham County and Maricopa County.

 The IAFF Local I-60 is focused on only one thing, Emergency Medical Services.
 Representing EMS isn’t something we do, it’s the only thing we do.
 Our officers have careers in EMS, and are experienced as EMT’s, Paramedics and Nurses.
 Who better to represent you and be your voice than the experienced and professional peers you elect?